China condemns cyberattacks, but says no proof North Korea hacked Sony

 "No, I don't think it was an act of war," he told CNN's "State of the Union" show that aired on Sunday.
 "I think it was an act of cyber vandalism that was very costly, very expensive.
 We take it very seriously.
 We will respond proportionately."

-The hack attack and subsequent threats of violence against theatres prompted Sony to withdraw the comedy, "The Interview," which had been due for release during the holiday season.
+The hack attack and subsequent threats of violence against theaters prompted Sony to withdraw the comedy, "The Interview," which had been due for release during the holiday season.

 Republican Senator John McCain disagreed with Obama, telling CNN the attack was the manifestation of a new kind of warfare.